 The eggs are drizzled into the soup right before serving and stirred with a fork for a stringy effect.
 I added soft tofu for an extra boost of protein and to make this soup a little more substantial.
 The soft tofu absorbs the flavors of the broth as it warms, and becomes almost pudding-like.

-I love to make a batch of this soup when anyone in my family isn’t feeling so great, or when I am craving some delicious Chinese food.
-This soup really hits the spot on cooler evenings or for lunch too.
+I love to make a batch of this soup when it’s cold and rainy out or when I am craving some delicious Chinese food.
+Ladle it into cute bowls with Asian soup spoons for a full authentic experience.

 1 quart chicken stock